Setup¶

 Theming ¶

-supports automatic theme switching for light and dark modes.
+mkdocs_puml supports automatic theme switching for light and dark modes.
 Currently,

-the plugin integrates with the mode selectors of default mkdocs
+the plugin integrates with the mode selectors of default mkdocs and

 mkdocs-material themes.
 In other

-will choose diagrams based on the browser's color scheme settings.
+cases, mkdocs_puml will choose diagrams based on the browser's color scheme settings.

 Single-themed mode

-Automatic theme switching comes with a cost, as mkdocs_puml
+Automatic theme switching comes with a cost, as mkdocs_puml need to generate two versions of every

 diagram.
 At the same time, having caching feature enabled, this overhead is almost negligible.

-If you want to disable automatic theming set enabled
+If you want to disable automatic theming set enabled parameter to false

 plugins: